The Three Phases of Design Thinking: Immersion, Ideation and Prototyping

 Before here on this blog we published a series of posts talking about Design Thinking, mostly Immersion, Ideation and Prototyping.
 Some readers, through social networks, asked us to provide a summary of all the phases in a single post.
 And we did it.
 But first, we have two messages for you.

 The first is that this article is a champion of views.
-And since it’s so attractive (at least our dashboards show that), we want to keep the essence of it.
+And since it’s so attractive (at least in our dashboards), we want to keep the essence of it.
 The second is that we’ve updated this content a little bit to converge with the most current view we have on Design Thinking.

 That said, without further chit chat, let’s get down to business.